- Autoimmune leaky gut connection not conclusive

-What is zonulin and how does it play a role in the explosion of autoimmune conditions we are seeing in the west?
+What is zonulin and how does it play a role in gut health and the state of our microbiome?

 I’ve bolded what I would consider to be the key statement.
 So whilst the evidence for a “leaky gut” as a driver of certain diseases is weak, there are numerous disorders which can both drive and result from its occurrence.

 Structure and function of the gut

 Before we go on, let’s have a look at how the lining of the gut functions and how it could become “leaky.”

 The inside of your gut is lined with a single layer of epithelial cells which make up the mucosal barrier.
 These cells are highly specialized having to allow absorption of all nutrients the body requires, whilst also stopping harmful compounds or invading microorganisms from passing across the mucosal barrier into the blood stream.

 To do this, epithelial cells have two major protective features;